 HISTORY OF WVMO

 The City of Monona worked to apply for and create a low-power FM radio station beginning in 2007.
 With the help of top notch equipment maintained by top notch volunteers, we went on air for the first time in August of 2015

 A call letter contest to name our new low-power FM radio station was held, and the winning entry -- WVMO -- "The Voice of Monona" -- was submitted by Monona resident Mark Buffat.
 Buffat's entry was chosen over more than 100 entries.
 Congratulations, Mark, and a big thanks to all those who submitted contest entries!

-WVMO is a truly local radio station.
-All citizens in and around Monona are invited to experience radio and experience the City of Monona.
 WVMO is powered by volunteers, so we're going to need help from people with all types of interests.
-If you have an idea for a local radio program, we want to hear from you!
-Email or call the Program Director, Tom Teuber at 608.216.7431.
+Become a WVMO Team member, we want to hear from you!
+Call or email the Community Media Director today!